Molly has three types of satellite communication, each with its own features and benefits. Let’s get into the details of each of these.

 We have two Garmin inReach Mini devices that can send and receive messages via the Iridium satellite network.
 These are small portable devices that we use when we go hiking, and, they also have an interactive SOS feature, which can be activated in the event of a life threatening emergency.
 The Garmin inReach can request and receive weather forecasts, a particularly useful feature when travelling overland and internationally.

-The bigger problem with international coverage is not the international coverage of the satellites.
+The bigger problem with international usage is not the international coverage of the satellite networks.
 Rather it is our ability to cross borders with satellite based technology.
 Some countries may choose to take exception to our gadgets.
 We travelled all through Australia, South East Asia, Central Asia, Eastern and Western Europe and parts of Africa with our Sat Phone and never had a problem.
 But one day, some official is probably going to want to make life difficult for us and we may need to walk away from our Sat Phone.
 The only redeeming point is that our Sat Phone is old and not worth that much anymore.

 Tracking points are shown as red pins and these come from SPOT.
 Other points of interests, like camp sites, scenic viewpoints or eating places, can also be added to the map by sending a message from a Garmin inReach or iPhone (if in wifi or cell coverage) with a keyword and a short description to be indicated on the map.
 This way we can add to the map by sending the application a short message.
 Thus our on-line map is able to track us in near real-time, even if we have no Internet coverage.
 This tracking is achieved with very little effort while we travel.
 More on how this all works is in our Website Maps technical post.